-A power of attorney designates someone to manage your finances and make decisions on your behalf if you’re medically unable to do so.
-Your designated agent can act on your behalf in legal and financial situations when you can’t.
-This includes accessing and managing your assets, as well as paying your bills and taxes.
+Naming a financial power of attorney (POA) will grant someone the authority to manage your finances and make decisions on your behalf if you’re medically unable to do so.
+Your designated agent can act on your behalf in legal and financial situations, access and manage your assets, and pay your bills and taxes.
 Without a power of attorney, a court may decide what happens to your estate if you are found incapable of managing it and a probate judge will appoint a guardian or conservator to oversee the management of your estate.

-A trust allows you to designate portions of your estate to a trustee while you’re alive.
-Most trusts cover a specific asset, such as a piece of property, rather than your entire estate.
-A trust is often set aside for underage beneficiaries, who can only claim it when they are old enough to manage assets.
+A trust allows you to designate portions of your estate to a trustee while you’re still alive.
+Unlike wills, most trusts cover a specific asset, such as a piece of property, rather than your entire estate.
+A trust is often set aside for underage beneficiaries who can only claim it when they are old enough to manage assets.